Automatic Matching

 Manual Linking

 Not every recording has clean timecode.
-FrameQuery lets you manually link audio files to videos with custom timecode offsets.
-Reorder multiple audio links, unlink and re-link as needed.
+Link any audio file to any video with a custom timecode offset.
+Reorder multiple audio tracks per video, unlink and re-link as needed.

 Unlink without deleting the audio file from your library